PdoyleC/rock-paper-scissors/README.md

 - Tested in both CodeAnyWhere terminal and Heroku terminal.
 - CI Python linter/Syntax checker [pep8ci](https://pep8ci.herokuapp.com/)

-- A space was enter in as a user name, and played the game, and in goolge sheets the below was entered.
-A score and total games, but no user name.
-Code was enter to stop spaces only being entered as a username.
+- A space was enter in as a user name, and played the game, and in goolge sheets (image below) there was no username in the 1st column.
+A score and total games was entered, but no user name.
+Code was added to stop spaces only being entered as a username.
 If spaces are only entered an error message appears.

+    ![Space entered Username](documentation/testnouser.png)

 - An error message will appear on the user input just after the intro title if only spaces are entered.
 - An error message will also appear on the user input if a new user is entered from the main menu if only spaces are entered.

-    ![Space entered Username](documentation/testnouser.png)

 - A username was enter and then setected 1 on main menu to play game and when the 1st option comes up, to enter R,P,S or leave the area, I entered M to go back to the menu and a Zero score was recorded.
+Code was entered to stop this from happening.
     ![Didn't enter R,P,S](documentation/nogameplay.png)

 - A New user was entered and didn't play the game, the score was checked and an error "The user doesn't exist".
 So a line was added to say "If this is your first time here please play the game to view a score.".